 My personal take: Many people choose Microsoft Word as their word processor.
 If that’s you, and you’re a Windows user, you can use Grammarly from within the app.
 Unfortunately, if you use a different app, you’ll have to find a workaround.
 Typically, that involves copying or importing your text into Grammarly manually.

-3. Grammarly Checks Your Spelling and Grammar on Mobile Devices
+3. Check Spelling and Grammar on Mobile Devices

 I copied the test document I used in Section 1 (above) from Google Docs into Ulysses and used the iOS Grammarly keyboard to check it.
 The keyboard section of my iPad displays a series of cards explaining each error and allowing me to make the correction with a single tap.
 I can swipe left or right to navigate the cards.